 Animal physiology: respiratory, circulatory, nervous, and digestive systems are compared among vertebrates and invertebrates.

 Test tube division, checker board multiplication, and bead frames add another layer of mathematical abstraction.
-Elementary students will recognize the same color coding used in Preprimary.
-The bead chains of the bead cabinet are now found separated in a box.
+Elementary students will recognize the same color coding used in Primary.
+However, the bead chains of the bead cabinet are now found separated in a box.